MawsayB/MemoryGame/README.md

 ## Dependencies

-Memory Game is built with JavaScript, CSS, and HTML.
+Memory Game is built with JavaScript, CSS, and HTML using font awesome and google fonts.

 ## Ideas for Updates